grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Development/Design.md

 ### Streams

 Both client and server transport protocols use ``RPCStream`` to represent streams of information.
-Each RPC can be thought of has having two logical streams, a request stream where information flows from client to server, and a response stream where information flows from server to client.
+Each RPC can be thought of as having two logical
+streams: a request stream where information flows from client to server, and a response stream where information flows from server to client.
 Each ``RPCStream`` has inbound and outbound types corresponding to one end of each stream.